Toa Payoh Bus Interchange: Counter-terrorism exercise

+The Toa Payoh Bus Interchange participated in the Exercise Northstar V counter-terrorism exercise on 8 January 2006, which simulated a terrorist bomb attack on various transport infrastructure, including MRT stations and bus interchanges.

 Bomb hoax

 Similar to other bomb hoaxes at Hougang and Jurong East, 21-year-old Lin Zhenghuang was sentenced to 3 months in jail on 7 February 2007 and fined S$4000 for eight charges under the Computer Misuse Act.
 The charges were for 'mooching' or illegally tapping into his neighbour's unsecured wireless internet network and posting a bomb hoax on an online forum of popular technology site HardwareZone.
 Lin previously pleaded guilty to one charge under the Telecommunications Act for transmitting a false message and nine charges under the Computer Misuse Act.
 The accused posted a message on 22 July 2005, reporting that there had been a bomb attack at Toa Payoh Bus Interchange.

-Bus contracting model

-Under the new bus contracting model, all the bus routes were split into 6 route packages.
-Bus Service 143 is under Bulim Bus Package, Bus Services 28 and 31 are under Tampines Bus Package, Bus Services 90 and 141 are under Serangoon-Eunos Bus Package, Bus Services 159 and 163 are under Sengkang-Hougang Bus Package, Bus Service 145 is under Bukit Merah Bus Package and the rest of the bus services are under Bishan-Toa Payoh Bus Package.

-Currently, Bus Service 143 (Bulim Bus Package) is currently operated by Tower Transit Singapore.
-All remaining bus services are operated by the anchor operator, SBS Transit.